The Glazer-CIS,BGU Israel Studies Seminar for Chinese Students

 Hosted by the Ben-Gurion Research Institute for the Study of Israel & Zionism (BGRI)

 The Israel Phenomenon: Ancient Culture, Modern State

-Endorsed by the Council of Higher Education, the upcoming seminar is a unique opportunity for Chinese students to enhance their experiences in Israel.
-The participants will gain insights into the history of the Zionist movement, the key movements in Israeli culture from the pre-state years to the present, and the general political structure of Israel, including its system of governance and the relationship between religion and the state.
-The lectures and workshops will be given in English by faculty members from BGRI, each according to his or her field of expertise.
+Endorsed by the Council of Higher Education, the upcoming seminar is a unique opportunity for the Chinese students to enhance their experiences in Israel.
+The participants will gain insights on the history of Zionist movement, the central streams of Israeli culture from the pre-state years to the present, and the general political structure of Israel including its system of governance and the relationship between religion and the state.
+The lectures and workshops will be given in English by the faculty members from BGRI, each according to his or her field of expertise.

-BRGI is devoted to documentation and research about Zionism and contemporary Israeli society.
-BGRI's faculty members have initiated, founded, and currently lead two academic programs in the field: an undergraduate program in Israel Studies at Ben-Gurion University's Faculty of Humanities and Social Sciences, and the Woodman-Scheller Israel Studies International Program (WSISIP) run by BRGI.
+BRGI is devoted to the documentations and research of Zionism and the contemporary Israeli society.
+BGRI's faculty members have initiated, founded, and currently lead two academic programs in the field: an undergraduate program in Israel Studies at the Ben-Gurion University's Faculty of Humanities and Social Sciences, and the Woodman-Scheller Israel Studies International Program (WSISIP).
 BRGI also hosts doctoral and post-doctoral students from Israel and abroad.

-Under the guidance of leading scholars from BGRI, the seminar participants will have an opportunity to explore the Ben-Gurion Heritage Center and the Ben-Gurion Archives.
-Dr. Avi Shilon from BGRI, an author of “Menachem Begin: A Life” (2012) and “Ben-Gurion: His Later Years in the Political Wilderness” (2016), will serve as the Academic Director for the Glazer Seminar of 2018.
+Under the guidance of the leading scholars from BGRI, the seminar participants will have an opportunity to explore the Ben-Gurion Heritage Center and the Ben-Gurion Archives.